achiusano/machine_learning/README.md

-# Data Science Projects
+# Data Science Projects and Exercises

-This is my tracked progress of Machine Learning exercises and Data Science projects from DataQuest.
+This is my tracked progress of Data Science projects/exercises from DataQuest.